novoalab/EpiNano/README.md

 Detection of RNA modifications from Oxford Nanopore direct RNA sequencing reads

 ## Update
-A slim version, written in python3, to prepare feature table for EpiNano training and making predictions is released.
-A [Wiki](https://github.com/enovoa/EpiNano/wiki) shows how it works.
+A slim version, written in python3, to prepare feature table for EpiNano to do training and make predictions is released.
+The [Wiki](https://github.com/enovoa/EpiNano/wiki) shows how it works.
 The previous releases, developed using python2 are still [available](https://github.com/enovoa/EpiNano/releases).

-### About EpiNano
+## About EpiNano
 EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.
 The current algorithm has been trained and tested on detecting m6A RNA modifications.

 EpiNano will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification o r not.